tbxiao/chauff.github.io/_posts/2018-05-03-intellieye.md

 So ...
 MOOCs ...

-MOOCs suffer from retention issues: most MOOC learners start but do not finish.
+MOOCs suffer from **retention issues**: most MOOC learners start but do not finish.
-Completion rates of below 5% is not a rare sights in MOOCs aiming at first year Bachelor knowledge levels.
+Completion rates of **below 5%** is not a rare sights in MOOCs aiming at first year Bachelor knowledge levels.
 One culprit is the lack of oversight and directions: learners need to be skilled in self-regulated learning to monitor themselves and their progress, keep their focus and plan their learning.
 Many learners